yesukay2/Blogging-App-/README.md

 A modern and responsive blogging application built with Angular.
 This app allows users to **view**, **create**, **edit**, and **delete** blog posts with a seamless UI and efficient in-memory data handling.
 It uses the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API for mock data and implements client-side caching for performance and offline capabilities.

+NB: Login with the following credentials:

+username: admin
+password: admin

 ---

 ## 🌟 Features